phaidra/phaidra-admin-manual/Classification_server/configuration_of_skosmos_and_fuseki.md

 ## Timeout settings

 If there is more data than Skosmos is made to handle, so some queries can take a very long time.
+The slow queries are probably the statistical queries (number of concepts per type, number of labels per language) as well as the alphabetical index.
+(The statistical queries will be optimized in Skosmos 1.5 but this is not yet implemented, see https://github.com/NatLibFi/Skosmos/issues/413 )

 Short execution timeout for PHP scripts can trigger Runtime IO Exception.

+### PHP and Apache timeout settings

+(to be clarified)

-See php.ini max_execution_time either in Apache (TimeOut directive) the setting.
-I suggest finding the setting and changing it to a higher value (say 5 or 10 minutes):
+See php.ini max_execution_time and Apache's TimeOut directive the settings.
+It is worth finding the setting and changing it to a higher value (say 5 or 10 minutes):

 * /etc/httpd/conf/snippets/timeout.conf: Timeout 60 -> 600)
 * time.ini